-The northwest groundwater gradient along the southern boundary of the NMMA creates flow into the NMMA along much of the length of the Santa Maria River in that area (Figure 6-5, Figure 6-6).
-This northwest gradient is limited to the area between the river and the NMMA boundary - it does not extend into the Santa Maria Valley on the south side of the river.
-Thus, the groundwater elevation beneath the river forms an effective boundary where groundwater flows toward the NMMA north of the river and into the main Santa Maria basin south of the river.
+The northwest groundwater gradient along the southern boundary of the NMMA creates flow into the NMMA from the Santa Maria Valley Management Area (Figure 6-5, Figure 6-6).
+This northwest gradient is limited to the area between the river and the NMMA boundary.
+Thus, the groundwater elevation beneath the river represents a boundary, where groundwater flows toward the NMMA north of the river and into the main Santa Maria basin south of the river.
 This pattern of gradients suggests that the Santa Maria River is a source of supply to both management areas.
-If the Deep Aquifer is considered to be confined in the area between the river and the NMMA boundary, then recharge from the river to the aquifer must be largely occurring up-gradient in places where no confining conditions exist.
+If the deep aquifers are confined in the area between the river and the NMMA boundary, then recharge from the river to these aquifers must be largely occurring up-gradient in places where no confining conditions exist.